Michael McFadyen's Scuba Diving - Bushrangers Bay

 The Bass Point Reserve is one of a number of dive sites in the Shellharbour area which are regularly dived by Sydney divers.
 Located only 105 kilometres south of the centre of Sydney (no more than one and a half hours drive from most spots) on the southern edge of Wollongong, Shellharbour is very popular with divers, especially those from the southern and western suburbs of Sydney.
 The most popular dive sites are found in or off this reserve which is just to the south of Shellharbour township.
 The dive sites include Bushrangers Bay, The Gutter, The Arch, The Holes, The Gravel Loader and Beaky Bay as well as the remains of the ships SS Cities Service Boston, Alexander Berry and Our Own.

 One of the great things about diving at Bass Point is the fact that the reserve is an excellent place to stay for a whole day, doing two or even three dives with a barbecue or picnic lunch on the grassy lawns.
 No barbecues are provided so you will need to bring your own but there are picnic tables.
 Note that since December 2001 the council has been closing the whole Bass Point reserve (as well as some parts outside) during periods of Total Fire Ban.
 Ridiculous!!!
-(Note that I am a professional bush fire fighter so I think I can comment on this decision).
+(Note that I was a professional bushfire fighter for 37 years so I think I can comment on this decision).

 You will see the gravel loader as you approach the reserve.
-Just past the loader is the entrance to the reserve.
-Follow the dirt road for a kilometre or two until you see a parking area on your left.
+Just at the loader is the entrance to the reserve.
+Follow the dirt road for a kilometre or two until you see a parking area on your left (there are toilets here).
 Turn right here and in a few hundred metres you will come to another car park area.
 Try to park as close as you can to the start of the car park as the dive site entrance is down on your left and this will give you the shortest walk to the start of the dive.

 As you enter the second loop of the 8, the water drops more quickly and as you leave the bay, the depth drops to 15 metres and then about 18 metres.
 Once you hit the sand edge, if you have a lot of air left, follow the wall to the south and the depth comes up to 15 metres and then drops again to over 20 metres.
 If you are doing this for the first time, do not go past the ridge.
 If you are more experienced you can go further.
 Return back towards the bay and then head north across to the northern side.
 Follow this and the dept comes up to 15 metres and then 12 metres.
 Again, on your first go turn around here.
 If more experienced, go on and the depth drops to almost 18 metres and even deeper if you go on.
 Turn around and back track to the shallows via the opposite side of the bay to that which you have already seen.
 Go right into the corners, exploring a bit.

 This is a very good dive for novice divers.
-Experienced divers may find it a bit too easy if you confine yourself to the bay and, at times, perhaps a bit boring.
+Experienced divers may find it a bit too easy if you confine yourself to the bay and, at times, perhaps a bit boring, apart from the grey nurse sharks.
 However, as a first dive of a dive day and picnic, it is hard to beat.
 This dive site is protected from moderate southerly and northerly winds and seas.
+Also very good for snorkelling, especially to see the sharks.

 If you are going to dive Bass Point, I suggest taking a picnic or BBQ lunch and resting after your first dive on the grassy area.
-There are toilets but no water so bring all you need.
+There are toilets at The Gutter but no water so bring all you need.
 A great spot for a relaxed, family double dive.